osmandapp/web/main/docs/user/purchases/android.md

 :::tip Note
 - Android Auto only works with versions of the app from Google Play.
 Android Auto is not available for OsmAnd+, purchased from Amazon or Maps+ subscription from Huawei AppGallery.
 - OsmAnd Pro subscription is a cross-platform purchase.
-You can buy it from Amazon or Huawei AppGallery and then [restore](../personal/osmand-cloud.md#cross-platform) on OsmAnd from Google Play and vice versa.
+You can buy it from Amazon or Huawei AppGallery and then [restore (register your e-mail as Pro-account)](../personal/osmand-cloud.md#cross-platform) on OsmAnd from Google Play and vice versa.
 :::